-Online Parking Permit Application (Must be completed using Internet Explorer ONLY)
+Online Parking Permit Application

 Complete all required fields in the form.
 Bring your driver's license and your proof of current liability insurance coverage to the Campus Police Office to obtain your parking permit.